dimitri-yatsenko/Database-Systems-for-Data-Science/Assign5.md

 ### Problem 3:

-Show all products with price reduced by 5%.
+Show all products, but display their price reduced by 5%.

 ### Problem 4: